 If the car you’re testing is a CAN (Controller Area Network) car, you’ll get a bit more information in Mode $6.
 Many Test IDs will give you both Minimum and Maximum values, a big improvement from pre-CAN OBD-II vehicles.
 CAN vehicles will also display a test value of all zeros if that monitor is incomplete (and therefore the data cannot be trusted).
 Note in this image that “Min” and “Max” limits are available for such monitored components as the EVAP purge and the Variable Valve Timing (VVT).
 CAN networks were mandatory on all 2008 Model Year and newer cars and light trucks; some vehicles went CAN long before then just because they CAN (could).

 Mode $6 data may not always be crystal clear, and it may be reported in nonsensical numbers.
 For example, if the bank 1 sensor 1 Oxygen sensor shows a value of 50, and the failure limit is 500, the sensor is probably okay.
 The same vehicle with a drivability problem and an O2 sensor tested value of 440 should clue you in to the fact that more O2 testing is needed.

 But even with its limitations Mode $6 data is a useful tool to help you make the grade and earn passing marks from your customers.

 The information in this article was demonstrated using ALLDATA Diagnostics™.
 ALLDATA Diagnostics is a subscription based, professional-level scan tool that transforms your tablet into a bi-directional control device.
-It links vehicle specific trouble codes to relevant OEM-direct articles.
+It links vehicle specific trouble codes to relevant OE-direct articles.
 To get a free demo of ALLDATA Diagnostics, simply call (888) 853-7309 or click here to get started.